michaelsinghurse/sales-tax-search/README.md

    Rockford, IL, you would charge the Chicago rate (origin) rather than the Rockford rate (destination).
 As it stands now, the app doesn't consider the complexities of origin- and destination-based rates.
-It shows you the rate that would apply if you bought a product face-to-face at the entered address.
+It shows you the rate that would apply if you bought a product face-to-face at the address you entered.

 4. **Add an input for the product type**.
 Product types add another layer of complexity to sales tax rates.
 There are different rates for different